brittlewis12/witness-budgets/witness-budgets.md

 - **Empirical program** — Falsifiable metrics (coverage, automation success, performance, hygiene, portability) on targeted case studies to test whether lower budgets actually improve automation and composition.
   - *Prior:* Proof mining results; limited end-to-end benchmarks on automation/composability.

-**Non-goals (for clarity):** We are not replacing classical math, and we do not claim constructivism solves alignment broadly.
+**Non-goals:** We are not replacing classical math, and we do not claim constructivism solves alignment broadly.
 This is a focused framework for AI that must produce algorithms with certified bounds.

 **Building on prior work:** This framework builds on extensive work in program extraction, realizability, proof mining, and reverse mathematics.
 Our novelty is systematic integration + enforcement + empirical evaluation at library scale, making constructive discipline measurable and actionable in modern proof assistant workflows.